 - a.
 The predominant form of capital shall be Tier 1 capital of which Common Equity Tier (CET1) will form the major component. - b.
-To maintain capital adequacy ratio (CAR) at a minimum of 12.625% (including the capital conservation buffer and the minimum of 12% under Basel II) as at 31st December 2016 and with effective from 01.01.2017, to maintain minimum capital adequacy ratio of 13.250% (including capital conservation buffer). - c.
-The capital conservation buffer shall be further enforced in phases with 0.625% increase each year in 2018 and 2019.
-The Bank is required to maintain at all times, the following minimum capital adequacy ratios: - o Within the overall requirement of 13.25% CAR, Tier 1 ratio is to be maintained at a minimum of 10.25%, - o Within the minimum Tier 1 ratio of 10.25%, minimum CET 1 ratio is to be maintained at 8.25%, - o Further, within the minimum overall capital ratio of 13.25%, Tier 2 capital can be admitted up to a maximum of 3% of RWA of the Bank. - o The above requirement will change correspondingly with the implementation of capital conservation buffer of 0.625% each year in 2018 and 2019.
+To maintain capital adequacy ratio (CAR) at a minimum of 13.250% (including the capital conservation buffer and the minimum of 12% under Basel II) as at 31st December 2017 and with effective from 01.01.2018, to maintain minimum capital adequacy ratio of 13.875% (including capital conservation buffer). - c.
+The capital conservation buffer shall be further enforced with 0.625% increase in 2019.
+The Bank is required to maintain at all times, the following minimum capital adequacy ratios:

+- o Within the overall requirement of 13.875% CAR, Tier 1 ratio is to be maintained at a minimum of 10.875%, - o Within the minimum Tier 1 ratio of 10.875%, minimum CET 1 ratio is to be maintained at 8.875%, - o Further, within the minimum overall capital ratio of 12%, Tier 2 capital can be admitted up to a maximum of 3% of RWA of the Bank. - o The above requirement will change correspondingly with the implementation of capital conservation buffer of additional 0.625% in 2019 and the required capital adequacy ratio (after capital conservation buffer) would be 14.50%.